Zombi 2: Pre-production

-Zombi 2 serves as a sequel to Zombi, a re-edited European release of George A. Romero's 1978 film Dawn of the Dead.
+Zombi 2 serves as an unofficial sequel to Zombi, a re-edited European release of George A. Romero's 1978 film Dawn of the Dead.
 Zombi had been edited by Dario Argento and given a new score by the Italian band Goblin, and proved successful upon its release in Italy.
 As Italian copyright law allows any film to be marketed as a sequel to another work, the film was quickly greenlit and financed by producer Fabrizio De Angelis.
 Enzo G. Castellari was offered to direct Zombi 2, but turned it down as he did not feel he would be the right director for a horror film.
-Director Lucio Fulci was De Angelis' second choice for the project, and was hired based on his handling of violent scenes in his previous films Sette note in nero and Non si sevizia un paperino.
-Fulci claimed to not having knowledge of the film's title including 2 as a way to tie in with Dawn, and was very displeased with his inability to protest the film's distributors.
+Director Lucio Fulci was De Angelis' second choice for the project, and was hired based on his handling of violent scenes in his previous films Sette note in nero and Don't Torture a Duckling.
+Fulci claimed not to know the film's title, including 2 as a way to tie in with Dawn, and was very displeased with his inability to protest the film's distribution.

 Screenwriter Dardano Sacchetti had already worked with Fulci on Sette note in nero.
 Sacchetti has since stated that his initial script for Zombi 2—originally written under the title Nightmare Island—had been influenced by The Island of Doctor Moreau and had been intended to return to "classic zombie tales", such as I Walked with a Zombie, The Walking Dead or Voodoo Island.
 Sacchetti began work on this script in July 1978, before it was optioned by Angelis' company Variety Films that December and re-tooled as Zombi 2.
 Lead star McCulloch was cast primarily on the success in Italy of the 1975 BBC television series Survivors, which had impressed producer Ugo Tucci.

 Filming

-Production occurred during June and July 1979.
-Filming took place in Latina, Italy, as well as in New York City and Santo Domingo.
+Production occurred during June and July 1979 in Latina, as well as in NYC and Santo Domingo.
 Several of the actors' contracts had specified being provided with trailers for the duration of production.
-However, none were present when filming started and only Johnson was able to convince the producers to provide one.
-McCulloch and Johnson had known each other for many years by the time they collaborated on Zombi 2, having first met while they were members of the Royal Shakespeare Company in 1962, with the younger McCulloch coming to idolise Johnson's work.
-The underwater scene featuring a shark attack was devised by Ugo Tucci, and was shot without Fulci's approval, by Giannetto De Rossi, in Isla Mujeres, with the zombie portrayed by a local shark trainer.
+However, none were present when filming started, and only Johnson was able to convince the producers to provide one.
+McCulloch and Johnson had known each other for many years by the time they collaborated on Zombi 2, having first met while they were members of the RSC in 1962, with the younger McCulloch coming to idolise Johnson's work.
+The shark attack scene was devised by Ugo Tucci, and was shot without Fulci's approval, by Giannetto De Rossi, in Isla Mujeres, with the zombie portrayed by a local shark trainer.

+The film was one of several Italian exploitation films starring Richard Johnson in the 1970s.